There is a crisis going on; 9/10 kids born in East Africa, diagnosed with cancers, are dying. Yet that number is 1/10 in the USA. Why?

 We knew we had to build a Kids Cancer Hospital.
 A separate building designed specifically for kids with cancers only, designed with total isolation.
 But I did nothing.
 Three renowned cancer specialists from around the world told me, on different occasions, if you build this it will immediately start saving hundreds of lives.
 I agreed, but did nothing.
 Maybe someone else, another organization?

 But no one did.
-I searched the Internet, I could not find even a single kids cancer hospital for the whole of Sub Saharan Africa (one billion people), worse yet, I could not find a kids center with an Isolation building for kids with chronic diseases either.
+I searched the Internet, I could not find even a single kids cancer hospital for the whole of Sub Saharan Africa (over one billion people), worse yet, I could not find a kids center with an Isolation building for kids with chronic diseases either.
 Like ours, places became overcrowded too quickly.
 “Isolation” was the far side of the ward, away from the door.

 The answer was simple, but daunting; build a Kids Cancer Hospital.
 Don’t bring kids to germ centers, or send them home where an infection was bound to happen.
 The answer is what America is doing right now; a country that has aggressively worked to get that 9/10 stat down, and has achieved that with 1/10.
 We knew this, but until Dec 31st 2018 as we watched the team run around playing, we were leaving it for another organization.

-The proposed center will have a bed capacity of 100.
-Along with general wards, two-bed and single bedded rooms in the hospital there will be (spread over two floors) two outpatient treatment areas, two waiting rooms, one quiet room, one teacher’s lecture hall, Doctors lounge, overnight doctors room, one resource Hospital room equipped with computers, three examination rooms, offices, one main reception and lobby area.
+The proposed center will have a bed capacity of 152.
+Along with general wards, two-bed and single bedded rooms in the hospital there will be (spread over four floors) two outpatient treatment areas, two waiting rooms, one quiet room, one teacher’s lecture hall, Doctors lounge, overnight doctors room, one resource Hospital room equipped with computers, three examination rooms, offices, one main reception and lobby area.
 With palliative care offices, chemotherapy infusion rooms, child life therapy, playroom, and more.

 (2) Next floor all ward area, with nurses changing etc and (G) Ground floor – pharmacy, mixing of medicine, infusion space, records office, admission office

-Hospital to admit only Less than 18yrs.
+Hospital to admit only Less than 18 yrs.
 0-10 is majority today)

 Radiotherapy- not here, will be administered at Chandaria.
 But Chemo treatment on site.